 89) Report late paying customers to the credit bureaus – Stellar receivables management reports all customers’ payment history to the credit bureaus.
 You can use this reporting as a way to motivate customers to pay on time.
 If they know their behavior will have an impact on their credit score, they will definitely be putting you on top of their payment list.

 90) Know who these bureaus are – If you are going to start reporting (which we highly recommend in receivables management), you need to understand the difference between business credit and personal credit.
-Look into Dun and Bradstreet, Experian and Equifax for business credit reporting.
+Look into Dun and Bradstreet and Experian for business credit reporting.

 91) Send 90+ days accounts to collection agencies – In receivables management, once an account is 90 days past due, you could say it’s almost impossible to collect.
 These are the accounts you need to be sending to collection agencies.